 Add them to salads, sandwiches, smoothies, sushi, rice paper rolls and as a garnish to many savoury dishes.

-This simple guide provides answers to some of the most often-asked questions about growing sunflower microgreens, from selecting the right seeds, the type of container to use, and my step-by-step process for growing them at home without soil.
+In this blog post I answer some of the most often-asked questions about growing sunflower microgreens, from selecting the right seeds, the type of container to use, and my step-by-step process for growing them at home without soil.

 Sprouting Series